-Last year, in my speech in the Learning Conference, I indicated that supporters of an educational orientation towards the needs of the society of knowledge demand that the school moves away from the banking model of education.
+In my speech at the Eighth Learning Conference 2001, I indicated that supporters of an educational orientation towards the needs of the society of knowledge demand that the school moves away from the banking model of education.
 Their suggestion has been based on an educational need and on a development in technology.